hexagontk/hexagon/contributing.md

 * For code, file names, tags and branches use either camel case or snake case only.
 Ie: avoid `-` or `.` in file names if it is possible.

-* For a Pull Request to be accepted:
-  - The PR should have a meaningful title.
-  - If the PR refers to an issue, it should be referenced with the Github format (*#ID*).
-  - It should be done to the `develop` branch.
-  - The code has to pass all PR checks.
-  - All public methods and field must be documented using [Dokka](https://github.com/Kotlin/dokka).
-  - The code should follow the [Kotlin Coding Conventions].
-With the exception of final brace position in `else`, `catch` and `finally` (in its own line).
+* For a Pull Request to be accepted, follow the [pull request template] recommendations.
+And check that the code follows the [Kotlin Coding Conventions], with the exception of final brace position in `else`, `catch` and `finally` (in its own line).

 * Commit format: the preferred commit format would have:
   - Summary: small summary of the change.
 In imperative form.